 - Drag and drop features help you to build your website and blog.

-- It comes with a free plan but add wix in your blog address.
-You can migrate to paid plan and buy your domain name to remove wix in blog address.
+- It comes with a free plan but adds Wix to your blog address.
+You can migrate to a paid plan and buy your domain name to remove Wix from the blog address.

-- Easy to build website and blog without any knowledge in web designing.
+- Easy to build a website and blog without any knowledge of web designing.

 - Seo friendly to improve your ranking position.
-One of the main drawback of using wix is that wix is not seo friendly but this has been fixed.
+One of the main drawbacks of Wix is that Wix is not SEO friendly, but this has been fixed.

-- Wix app market to help you to customise your website and blog.
+- Wix app market to help you to customize your website and blog.